confluentinc/ksql/docs/installation/server-config/security.rst

 Non-Interactive (headless) KSQL clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`Non-interactive KSQL clusters <restrict-ksql-interactive>` can be run with much more restrictive ACLs as the list of queries to be run are known up front.
+Because the list of queries are known ahead of time, you can run :ref:`Non-interactive KSQL clusters <restrict-ksql-interactive>`  with more restrictive ACLs.
 Determining the list of ACLs currently requires a bit of effort.
 This will be improved in future KSQL releases.

 Standard ACLs
     The authenticated KSQL user always requires: